 - To formulate policies and to adopt, promulgate, amend and rescind suitable rules and regulations to carry out the provisions of this Chapter and said policies of the Commission in connection therewith.

 Economic Development – The Economic Development Committee was developed to provide recommendations to the City Council.
 Meetings are held monthly, as called by Committee Chair.

 Neighborhood Preservation – Committee of nine residents tasked with recognizing homes and businesses which preserve the beauty of Overland.
 Meetings are held on the second Tuesday of each month.

 Planning and Zoning – Commission consisting of seven to fifteen members, tasked with reviewing zoning issues as required by Overland Zoning Code.
 Members are appointed for a term of four years.
-Meetings are held on the fourth Tuesday of the month, as needed.
+Meetings are held at 6:00 p.m. on the fourth Tuesday of the month, as needed.
 For more information, please see Overland City Code Article XVII.
 Planning and Zoning Commission, which can be found at www.overlandmo.org.